jhdoak/twitter-feed/readme.md

 There are many things I would love to change, modify, or add to this project.

 #### Additional Features
+* Add some form validation for prevent the form from being sent if the number of tweets desired is greater than the limit of 20.
+The number input currently has a max value of 20, but a user on a mobile device can enter a higher number and get that number of tweets back.
 * Give the user more search parameters.
-Allow them to search by username, number of tweets, and keyword as well.
+Allow them to search by keyword/hashtag in addition to the existing username and tweet count parameters.
 The implementation of this may be limited by Twitter's API, but I think there's a good chance of finding a way to implement this feature.
 * Add a pagination feature, putting every 'x' number of tweets on their own page and allowing users to go through those pages.
 * Find a way to make links clickable within a tweet's text, whether to a user, hashtag, media, or an external page.
 Right now they're just text, but the tweet object does return a tweet's entities, which I'm sure can be used to accomplish this.